sebhoof/SolarAxionFlux/README.md

 ### The code

-Please cite our accompanying study on the solar axion flux and obervability of axion models if you you make use of the code [arXiv:2101.08789](https://arxiv.org/abs/2101.08789).
+Please cite our accompanying study on the solar axion flux and obervability of axion models if you make use of the code [arXiv:2101.08789](https://arxiv.org/abs/2101.08789).
+If you also use the flux from nuclear transitions, please cite [arXiv:2111.06407](https://arxiv.org/abs/2111.06407) as well.

 ### Solar models
 * BP98 [arXiv:astro-ph/9805135](https://arxiv.org/astro-ph/abs/astro-ph/9805135)